snabbco/snabb/src/program/snabbnfv/doc/getting-started.md

   0000:04:00.1 ./port2.cfg ./vhost-sockets/vm2.socket
 ```

-Launch now the two VM's either in different terminals or putting them into the background.
-As shown here, they will listen to VNC ports 5901 and 5902 to access and configure them.
+Finally launch now the two VM's, either in different terminals or putting them into the background.
+You can access their consoles via VNC ports 5901 and 5902 after launch.

 ubuntu1: